-CTrax has a framework to create a project, to find parameters required, to issue an RFP or solicitation, gather the certificate of insurance or other documents required to manage the entire project lifecycle.
+CTrax has a framework to create, find parameters required, to issue an RFP or solicitation, and gather the certificate of insurance or other documents required to manage the entire project lifecycle.

-Once the project is set up the project manager can then attach any compliance-related documentation to the project such as the scoop of work, the entire contract itself, or any other important information.
+Once the project is set up the project manager can then attach any compliance-related documentation it, such as the scoop of work, the entire contract itself, or any other important information.
 A formal request will be filled out using the insurance requirements tab.
 You have the ability to set multiple risk factors for the contract that are related to the scope of work which will be included in the request for insurance when it is submitted to risk management.

-When the contract is awarded the project management can then attach a COI that was submitted and associated with the project.
+When the contract is awarded the management can then attach a COI that was submitted.
 The COI will then be compared against the insurance requirements that were set up to see which of the providers were compliant or non-compliant.
 CTrax syncs with AM’s best interface to verify and ensure quality.